Kremlin dismisses Trump warning on Syria's Idlib

 The presence of militants in Idlib was undermining the Syrian peace process and making the region a base for attacks on Russian forces in Syria, Peskov added.

-Russia resumed air strikes against insurgents in Idlib province on Tuesday after a hiatus of several weeks, according to a Syrian rebel and a war monitor.

-A source has told Reuters that Assad is preparing a phased offensive to regain the province.

-The situation around Idlib will be one of the main items on the agenda when the leaders of Russia, Iran and Turkey meet in Tehran this week, Peskov told reporters on a conference call, declining to elaborate further.

-Reporting by Tom Balmforth, Katya Golubkova, Christian Lowe, Writing by Tom Balmforth, Editing by Andrew Heavens, William Maclean
+The situation around Idlib will be one of the main items on the agenda when the leaders of Russia, Iran and Turkey meet in Tehran this week, Peskov told reporters on a conference call.
+(Reporting by Tom Balmforth, Katya Golubkova, Christian Lowe Writing by Tom Balmforth Editing by Andrew Heavens)